felias-fogg/dw-link/docs/manual.md

 #### Problem: You have set the value of a local variable using the `set var <var>=<value>` command, but the value is still unchanged when you inspect the variable using the `print` command

 This appears to happen even when the optimization level is set to **-Og**, but not when you use **-O0**.
 So, if it is important for you to change the value of local variables, you should use the latter optimization level (see the preceding problem).

-#### Problem: In PlatformIO, the global variables are not displayed

-I have no idea, why that is the case.
-If you want to see the value of a global variable, you can set a `watchpoint`.

-#### Problem: The disassembly cannot be displayed

-Older versions of avr-gdb had a problem with disassembly: [https://sourceware.org/bugzilla/show_bug.cgi?id=13519](https://sourceware.org/bugzilla/show_bug.cgi?id=13519).
-In the current version the problem has been fixed, though.
-So, you might want to get hold of a current version.

 <a name="fatalerror"></a>